 Chris Berka is the CEO and Co-Founder at Advanced Brain Monitoring (ABM).
-She has over 25 years experience managing clinical research and developing and commercializing new technologies.
-Co-inventor of nine patented and 11 patent-pending technologies, Ms. Berka is the principal investigator or co-investigator for grants & contracts awarded by the National Institutes of Health, DARPA, ONR and NSF that provided more than $22 million of research funds to ABM.
+She has more than 25 years’ experience managing clinical research and developing and commercializing new technologies.
+She is the co-inventor of nine patented and 11 patent-pending technologies, and is the principal investigator or co-investigator for grants & contracts awarded by the National Institutes of Health, DARPA, ONR and NSF that provided more than $22 million of research funds to ABM.

 Click here to read the free transcript of this episode (coming soon).

 Did you know you can get a free PDF download of every transcript of every episode of Bulletproof Executive Radio by entering your email address in the box on the right side of this page?
 You also get a free copy of the Bulletproof Diet, the Bulletproof Shopping Guide, and much more.